pydoit/doit/doc/uptodate.rst

 The callable can also be represented by a tuple (callable, args, kwargs).

    -  ``task`` parameter will give you access to task object.
-So you have access to its metadata and opportunity to modifiy the task itself!
+So you have access to its metadata and opportunity to modify the task itself!
    -  ``values`` is a dictionary with the computed values saved in the last successful execution of the task.